 Like all mountain bikes, an electric mountain bike needs to be able to deal with obstacles such as rocks and logs.
 However, with electric mountain bikes there are special considerations.
 First, the electric components need to be tough enough to deal with the rough conditions.
 Because of a higher likelihood of exposure to water, the cables and their connections need to be properly sealed.

-In terms of power, an electric mountain bike should be on the higher end, preferably between 500 watts and 750 watts, to cope with the demands of steep hills.
+In terms of power, an electric mountain bike should be on the higher end, preferably at least 500 watts, to cope with the demands of steep hills.
 Note that various jurisdictions have different laws for maximum size of bike engine, and that in some places the law is different for on-road and off-road usage.
 Generally speaking, your local dealer will not be selling motors that are illegal in your area.

 In planning your purchase and your trips, bear in mind that the advertised mileage on batteries is achieved under laboratory conditions – and on a mountain, you will definitely not be under laboratory conditions!
 So work on the assumption that your range will be only half what was advertised, to avoid getting stuck with a heavy bike and a flat battery on top of a remote mountain.

 The frame, tires and wheels should be very strong, to stand up to the combination of rough terrain and speed.
-Optibikes are an example of electric mountain bikes.
-They are very expensive, but reputedly very good.
+Haibike makes a rugged, good looking electric mountain bike, the Haibike SDURO HardSeven 1.0, which we review here.

 How to Buy the Best Electric Bike